 Each abstract is limited to a maximum of 250 words excluding title, author names and affiliations.
 In order for an abstract to be as informative as possible, please include a brief statement of the purpose of the study, the method used, the major results observed and conclusions.

 - Authors should specify up to 2 category preferences upon submission.
 Please note the Programme Committee reserves the right to re-categorize any abstract.

 - All oral and poster presenters are required to register.

 - Abstract selected for oral sessions should be presented by the first author.
 Transfers will be permitted if notified ahead of time.

 - Presenters (oral or poster) may not use their conference presentation to market products or services and should use generic names wherever possible.

-- All abstracts accepted for oral and poster presentations will be published in the conference abstract book that will be made available for download from the QSAR2020 website or at the meeting.
+- All abstracts accepted for oral and poster presentations will be published in the conference abstract book that will be made available for download from the QSAR2021 website.
 An abstract will not be included in the conference abstract book if the presenting author is not registered for the meeting.